Mexican Farming Can Transition to be More Resilient With Technology

 That’s especially true here in Mexico, where public officials are promoting dangerous agriculture policies that will damage yield potential of Mexico’s farmers and add to our country’s current food inflation.
 Paradoxically, the world’s leading agricultural research center for wheat and maize has issued a new call for “long-term agri-food system resilience.”

-The International Wheat and Maize Improvement Center, also known as CIMMYT and headquartered just outside Mexico City, is an amazing resource for farmers everywhere.
-My family has participated in its work for decades, going back to when Norman Borlaug, the father of the Green Revolution, was starting to make big progress on wheat yields.
+The International Wheat and Maize Improvement Center, aussi connu sous le nom CIMMYT and headquartered just outside Mexico City, is an amazing resource for farmers everywhere.
+My family has participated in its work for decades, going back to when Norman Borlaug, le père de la La Revolution verte, was starting to make big progress on wheat yields.

-In July, a team of CIMMYT scientists published their strategy for dealing with soaring food prices.
+En juillet, a team of CIMMYT scientists published their stratégie for dealing with soaring food prices.
 They focused mainly on wheat, which was subjected to so much stress because of the Russian invasion of Ukraine, but their general recommendations apply to every commodity.

 And that means giving us access to science-based technology.
 We need the best seeds, the best machines, and the best crop management techniques.
 We also need the best crop protection so that what we plant can meet its full potential.